adriansmithdev/gloomhaven-helper/APIDoc-MkDocs/docs/index.md

-Gloom Haven Helper API
+Gloomtility API
 # Welcome

-The documentation covers [API](/api/) requests
+The documentation covers API requests

+The different types of requests can be viewed on the left of the screen.

 ## Postman

 We suggest downloading postman to format queries for quick reuse

-To get started try this query

-    GET /api/rooms

-Which will return an aggregate of all [room](/api/rooms) information

 ## Rate Limiting

-We don't rate limit so DDOS our servers as you please
+We have not implemented rate limiting of any sort

 ## API Keys

-Currently we don't authenticate API users... please be nice
+We don't have API authentication either